mevers/build_custom_BSgenome_TxDb/README.md

         sh make_packages.sh
         ```

+        Note that this will only work on Linux/Unix systems.

     2. You can build the R packages separately; `make_BSgenome_package.R` and `make_TxDb_package.R` are two R command-line scripts that build the `BSgenome` and `TxDb` packages, respectively.
 Run the scripts with:

         ```